peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static string ToLowerCaseAscii(
         string str);

- Returns a string with the basic upper-case letters A to Z (U+0041 to U+005A) converted to lower-case.
+ Returns a string with the basic upper-case letters A to Z (U + 0041 to U + 005A) converted to lower-case.
 Other characters remain unchanged.

     <b>Parameters:</b>

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.